Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ### Adding Subcategory enumeration

-To allow selection of a subcategory, we will configure the *Read Enum Operation* generator to set the *Generate Read Enum* parameter back to `True`, and then will run that generator on the `product_subcategory.xom` file.
+To allow the selection of a subcategory, we will configure the *Read Enum Operation* generator to set the *Generate Read Enum* parameter back to `True`, and then will run that generator on the `product_subcategory.xom` file.
 In the generated `read enum` operation, we will remove the `rowguid` and `modified date` output parameters as follows.

 ```xml title="product_subcategory.xom"
 <object name="product subcategory">